10 Ways to Skirt a Camper: RV Skirting Solutions for Every Budget

 Instead of just sending you a roll of vinyl, they pre-cut the vinyl into 8-foot panels with the Keder cord used for hanging the skirting already sewn into the top edge.
 Additionally, the adhesive tape is already measured and stuck to the awning track so all you have to do is peel off the backing and stick the strips to your RV.

-I have to say I am honestly impressed with this system as someone who spent a lot of time trying to figure out a way to hang RV skirting that minimizes damage to the RV and is easy to put up and take down.
+I am honestly impressed with this system as someone who spent a lot of time trying to figure out a way to hang RV skirting that minimizes damage to the RV and is easy to put up and take down.
 In retrospect, with the time and cost of making my own skirting three years in a row, I would go back and choose the one-time purchase from The Skirting Co over the DIY options—especially if you know you'll spend multiple winters in yoru RV.

 While it is more expensive than DIY vinyl skirting, the installation method and quality of materials are superior to what I used when making my own vinyl skirting.
 The vinyl is heavier (they offer an insulated skirting option, but even their standard vinyl is heavier than the billboard tarp material I used, which wore through in some places), and the attachment method is easier to install, looks better, and does a better job of sealing off the space under the RV.

 RV Wind Skirt